boterol/boterol/README.md

 SQL enthusiast until the 47th JOIN.

-Once fought Jenkins in production and barely survived.
+Once fought Jenkins and barely survived.

 Fluent in Spanish, English, French, and chatGPT.